-7We implement a micro-data based calculation to dis-entangle investor flows from manager reallocation, described in more detail in Section 3 and in Annex F in the Appendix.
+&lt;sup>5We implement a micro-data based calculation to dis-entangle investor flows from manager reallocation, described in more detail in Section 3 and in Annex F in the Appendix.

-8The valuation effect for security k is defined as $VC{k,t}$ in equation (3) and investor flows is defined for fund j as $IF{j,t}$ in equation (4) in Annex F in the Appendix.
+&lt;sup>6The valuation effect for security k is defined as $VC{k,t}$ in equation (3) and investor flows is defined for fund j as $IF{j,t}$ in equation (4) in Annex F in the Appendix.
 Intuitively, if the portfolio value is larger in the current period after accounting for valuation effects, this is due to investor inflows, if it is smaller, this is due to investor redemptions or outflows.

-9Manager allocation is defined as $MA{j,k,t}$ in equation (5) in Annex F in the Appendix.
-Intuitively, if the manager reallocates capital the value of the asset will be different from the value if she had reduced or increased her position proportionally across all the assets in the entire portfolio.
+&lt;sup>7Manager allocation is defined as $MA{j,k,t}$ in equation (5) in Annex F in the Appendix.
+Intuitively,